Tool makers, it’s time to embrace 3D Printing.

 The fastest and most effective way to have a tool at your disposal is to 3D print it…

 If a piece of machinery requires a tool that is obsolete or hard to locate, using Central Scanning’s handy ZEISS Comet Compact L3D2, the part’s dimensions can be captured.
+3D printed tools are the best solution.

 At every step, Central Scanning brings your ideas to life.